Information for mentors

 - Matching of mentees and mentors

-- ALIA Mentoring Scheme Workbook, ALIA Career Development Kit, and themed monthly webinars.
+- ALIA Mentoring Scheme Workbook and themed monthly webinars as springboards for discussion

-- The MyPD Tracking Tool to record reflections - open to students and ALIA PD Scheme Members
+- The CPD Logbook to record reflections - open to all ALIA personal Members

 An ALIA staff member is always on hand to pick up the phone/answer an email should anything go awry, or some additional support be needed.